-Control point give a certain amount of point to the team currently holding it.
+Control points give a certain amount of points to the team currently holding it.
 Once a team has captured all points, or reached a certain score (using the score module) the match ends.
 Control points can be mixed with and used in addition to other gamemodes.
 Other uses of control points include unlocking an area of the map using objective filters, etc.

 |Control Points Element||Description||Value/Children|

 |Node containing a single control point or a group of control points.|

 |Unique identifier used to reference control points from other places in the XML.||String|

 |Name of the control point, displayed on the scoreboard.||String|

 |Specify if this objective is required to win the match.|